WimpieRatte/SharedFiles/P24_e07_GitCommandsSoFar.md

 #Clone repo to local:
 git clone <URL> #Creates a subfolder, does a git init in it and loads the URL repo to that subfolder.
 (Will prompt credentials when private repo.)

-#Push local repo to GitHub (already cloned from GitHub)
-git push #Will definitely prompt for GitHub credentials, if not prompted yet
+#OR
 #Link local repo to GitHub repo: (NB: Must have the same name)
-git remote add origin <URL> #set remote origin (the new source of truth)
+git remote add origin <URL> #set a remote reference and call it "origin" (the new source of truth)

 #how to see the URL afterwards:
 git remote show origin

+#Push local repo to GitHub (already cloned from GitHub)
+git push #Will definitely prompt for GitHub credentials, if not prompted yet

 git branch -M <branchname> #set default branch git pull --rebase origin <branchname> #merges the local and central repo
 	#when conflicts needed resolving, make the changes, then: